 The new coronavirus has brought the world to a standstill.
-Every inhabited continent has reported confirmed cases of the new virus, leading to isolation and lockdown in several countries.

 The virus was first identified in China, in December 2019, and was meanwhile named SARS-Cov-2.
 It quickly jumped beyond the borders of Wuhan (Hubei province) and proceeded to spread all over the world.